 However, there are misconceptions that salaried employees, especially professionals, might not qualify for overtime pay.
 Certain industries have specific regulations.
 Employers can sometimes require mandatory overtime.

-Mainly this can happen in the cases of safety hazards or medical emergencies.
-But in other cases, employers should have to provide reasonable notice or a written agreement for overtime work.
+Mainly, this can happen in the case of safety hazards or medical emergencies.
+However, in other cases, employers should have to provide reasonable notice or a written agreement for overtime work.

 10. FAQs